pressjson/Obsidian/MUS232/Tchaikovsky Violin Concerto in D Major, Op. 35.md

 - Strings are *pizz* to make volume space for the solo
 - All strings are below the soloist to make register space for the solo
-- Violins have countermelody/echo *p dolce* divisi in octaves across 1 and 2
+- Violins have countermelody/echo *p dolce* divisi in octaves across Violins 1 and 2

 ---